David explains how he future proofed his career with our software development course.

 We ended up using our Thursday nights out as the inspiration for our group project!

 I’m now working in a junior developer role for the NHS.
 I help to make websites and applications for a variety of different schemes within the NHS.

 The remit of my job is to work to help reduce health inequality in Scotland, therefore a lot of focus is on making our array of websites and applications accessible for people with learning difficulties and impairments, allowing everybody access to the healthcare and information they need.

 I think that if you’re not happy about what you do or where you work then it can be changed.
 It’s never too late to reach your potential and surprise yourself with what can be achieved in such a short time with hard work and dedication.

 The course is very challenging but opens your eyes to what you’re really capable of and pushes you to your limit where you will learn more than just writing good code.

 The possibilities and opportunities in such a huge industry are exciting and makes you think about what you could be doing as a new career in a matter of months.

-Find out more about our intensive professional software development course or come along to our next info session in Edinburgh or Glasgow.
+Find out more about our Professional Software Development course or come along to our next info session in Edinburgh or Glasgow.

 Meet our graduates: Claudia, from Creative Manager to Junior Developer

 Meet our graduates: John, from primary school teacher to Java developer